ylopez25/Tech-dive/README.md

-# Hack.Diversity Tech Dive Template
+# Tech Dive 2024

+## Welcome !

+[app name] is a web application that allows doctors to read and manage structured radiology reports as an assessment of x-ray images for exams of patients with COVID-19.

+One of the tools used by doctors to assess the condition of patients with COVID-19 is an x-ray, which creates an image of the patient’s organs and structures within their body.
+This can help visualize infections such as pneumonia within a patient’s lungs.
+After performing an x-ray, doctors need a way to record information about what they discovered, so that they can look back at it.

+# Images

+## Index Page
+### *Add Picture*
+## Sign Up
+### *Add Picture*
+## Log In
+### *Add Picture*
+## Administration Page
+### *Add Picture*

-## Getting Started
+# Getting started

-This skeleton contains two different applications -- a front end, or "client," created with "Create React App," and a back end, or "API," created with Express.
+This project contains two different applications:
+ * a front end, or "client," created with "Create React App,"

-In order to make both of them work together, you'll need to run both, but you can run just one or the other to start.
-As you begin working on this project, you'll first focus on the client, so you can more or less ignore the API portion of the code for now.
+ * a back end, or "API," created with Express.

 ## Client
-In order to run the client, you'll run the following commands:
+In order to run the client, you'll run the following terminal commands from the root folder:

 ```bash
 cd client/